lbogdan/codesandbox-client-drone/README.md

 ![Banner](https://codesandbox.io/static/img/banner.png)

-An online code editor tailored for web applications.
+An online cool code editor tailored for web applications.

-This project was bootstrapped with
+Thiscool  project was bootstrapped with
 [Create React App](https://github.com/facebookincubator/create-react-app).

 The JavaScript community has sharing as its selling point.
 It has the biggest